Batman: The Dark Knight Returns (film): Critical response

 IGN reviewer Joey Esposito gave Part 1 a score of 7.5 out of 10, praising the voice performances and animation.
 Esposito noted that the newscasters' segments do not translate well to the screen and lack the thematic punch they had in the comic, making them extraneous at best.
 He also criticized Batman's inner monologue and the poor quality of the DVD extras.
 Esposito went on to give Part 2 a score of 8.6 out of 10, praising Michael Emerson's portrayal of the Joker, as well as an improvement in Blu-ray extras.
-Gil Kellerman of Collider.com praised Part 1 overall, praising Weller's portrayal of Batman but also denigrating the DVD extras.
+Gil Kellerman of Collider praised Part 1 overall, praising Weller's portrayal of Batman but also denigrating the DVD extras.
 Spencer Perry at SuperHeroHype considers Part 1 to be "one of the best Batman films ever made", scoring it nine out of ten.
 Noel Murray of The A.V.
-Club gave Part 1 a grade B+, saying that "there are ways in which the animated Dark Knight Returns gets across Miller's vision even better than the comics page did."
+Club gave Part 1 a grade B+, saying that "there are ways in which the animated Dark Knight Returns gets across Miller's vision even better than the comics page did".

 Kofi Outlaw of Screen Rant gave Part 2 three out of five stars, criticizing the outdated Cold War subplot as "a major distraction from an otherwise focused narrative", as well as the toning down of the Joker's character.
-He went on to say that "The film is a lovingly faithful recreation of the story that spawned it - for better or for worse, depending on the viewer."
+He went on to say that "The film is a lovingly faithful recreation of the story that spawned it – for better or for worse, depending on the viewer."